Lockheed Martin’s Response to COVID-19

 Q: What impact is COVID-19 having on Lockheed Martin’s supply chain?

-A: Throughout the pandemic, we helped ensure a healthy supply base, accelerating payments to nearly 10,000 suppliers, including more than 5,900 small businesses across all 50 states, the District of Columbia, Puerto Rico, and 46 nations.
+A: Throughout the pandemic, we helped ensure a healthy supply base, accelerating payments to more than 10,750 suppliers, including more than 6,500 small businesses across all 50 states, the District of Columbia, Puerto Rico, and 47 nations.
+We will continue to accelerate cash to small businesses and vulnerable suppliers to meet commitments vital to national security.
+In 2021, we are averaging more than $400 million weekly in accelerated payments to our supply chain partners, with a focus on small and vulnerable businesses in our supply chain.

 We consistently monitor COVID-19 impacts and continue to accelerate cash to at-risk suppliers and small businesses, working with our U.S. government partners and suppliers, to meet commitments vital to national security.